phift/eth-abi-repo/README.md

 `python build_abi.py`

 this does not require any API key since it only reads the files in the `repo` directory.
 You will find the output in `build/abi.json`

+## Downloading the JSON

+You can always download the latest build [by clicking here](https://github.com/keycard-tech/eth-abi-repo/releases/latest/download/abi.json) or from the Release page.